kuhchung/kuhchung.github.io/pages/armory/index.md

 See <a href="#endgame-headless-high-grade-earplugs"/> and put on Diablos Helm+.
 Your talisman only needs to be Crit Draw 5 or better.

-If you have Tremor Res 6 Crit Draw 3 O, you can get Tremor-proof also!
+If you have talisman with both Tremor Res and Crit Draw skills, you may be able to get both!

+---

 ### Punishing Meme
 <p float="left">